DenisImamovicc/Inspirei/README.md

 # Inspirei
-Inspirational qoutes to see and tweet about(Client) and REST API(Server) to fetch and give inspirational qoutesdata.
+Inspirational qoutes to see and tweet about(Client) and REST API(Server) to fetch and give inspirational qoutes data.

 ## Installation
 Create a terminal,then acess the server to download necessary node files and dependecies